 The Piñata That the Farm Maiden Hung by Samantha R. Vamos, illustrated by Sebastia Serra

-You’ll have a blast reading this cheerful bilingual diverse picture book!
+You’ll have a blast reading this cheerful bilingual diverse picture book with a diverse main character!
 The farm maiden hangs the piñata.
 Who is it for?
 How did it get to be ready?
 You will see in this clever cumulative tale how the farmer, his family, and the animals helped to prepare the piñata and the birthday party festivities.
 Spanish words are in bolded capital letters and supported with lively illustrations so readers can infer what each word means.
 The repetition will help reinforce each new word.
-I love this sparkling celebration of culture and family!
+Ultimately, I love this sparkling celebration of culture and family!
 Also read: The Best Cumulative Picture Books.

 Children Just Like Me: A Unique Celebration of Children Around the World by Anabel Kindersley and Barnabas Kindersley